Updated April 14, 2020

 Students with disabilities are particularly vulnerable, and continuing support from the state’s educators is critical during these uncertain times.
-LEAs that physically close schools should focus their planning efforts on how to continue serving these students, by tailoring distance learning to provide educational benefits to students with disabilities, to the greatest extent practicable under the circumstances.
+Local education agencies (LEAs) that physically close schools should focus their planning efforts on how to continue serving these students, by tailoring distance learning to provide educational benefits to students with disabilities, to the greatest extent practicable under the circumstances.

 From the U.S. Government

 On March 21, the U.S. Department of Education issued guidance on serving children with disabilities during the COVID-19 crisis.
 The guidance notes that students with disabilities still must be provided a free and appropriate public education (FAPE), and suggests this may require educators to look at an individual student’s individualized education plan (IEP) to determine what services might be provided.